What is universal access?

 When well-trained staff with the right qualifications plan and teach early childhood education and care programs, children do well – at the time and in the future.

-If your child has a high-quality experience in early childhood education and care, she’s likely to do better at school.
-She also has a better chance of keeping up with her peers, staying in school and enjoying learning right through her teenage and adult years.
+If your child has a high-quality experience in early childhood education and care, your child is likely to do better at school.
+They’ll also have a better chance of keeping up with their peers, staying in school and enjoying learning right through their teenage and adult years.

-All Australian children should have this opportunity to make a great start to their learning and development.
+All children in Australia should have this opportunity to make a great start to their learning and development.

 Learning happens everywhere and all the time for babies, toddlers and preschoolers.
-Even before your child starts an early childhood education program, he needs a stimulating environment with lots of different activities that give him plenty of ways to play and learn.
+Even before your child starts an early childhood education and care program, your child needs a stimulating environment with plenty of different activities that give them many ways to play and learn.

-Do I have to send my child to an early childhood education program?
+Do I have to send my child to an early childhood education and care program?

-You don’t have to send your child to an early childhood education program like preschool or kindergarten.
-It’s your choice.
+You can choose whether to send your child to an early childhood education and care program like preschool or kindergarten.
+It’s up to you.

-If your child isn’t going to preschool or kindergarten but you would like her to, your options for universal access might depend on which state or territory you live in.
+If your child isn’t going to preschool or kindergarten but you’d like them to, your options for universal access might depend on which state or territory you live in.

-Universal access to early childhood education in your state or territory
+Universal access to early childhood education and care in your state or territory

 This means that your child might have different options for education in the year before full-time school.
-Depending on where you live, he might be able to go to a program at a stand-alone preschool, a school or a child care centre.
+Depending on where you live, your child might be able to go to a program at a stand-alone preschool, a school or a child care centre.

-Each state and territory must make sure remote families can access a program, which might include distance education.
+Each state and territory must make sure remote families can access a program, which might include distance or online learning.

-Each Australian state and territory has a different approach to preschool.
+Each Australian state or territory has a different approach to preschool.
 What preschool is called also varies from state to state.
 Find out more about preschool in your state or territory.

 Universal access costs